tomhanlei/linkLive_ext/README.md

 ![alt tag](https://raw.githubusercontent.com/tomhanlei/linkLive_ext/master/x6.png)

 ## Contact:
-If you have any problem, please do not hesitate to contact me at jli030|e.ntu.edu.sg. (change "|" to "@").
+If you have any problem, please do not hesitate to contact jli030|e.ntu.edu.sg. (change "|" to "@").

 Thanks and enjoy the journey.